dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 Low-cost one-way one-time migration of two 100-TB file servers to Google Cloud; data will be frequently accessed and only from Germany.

 - [ ] Use Transfer Appliance.
 Transfer to a Cloud Storage Standard bucket.
-- [x] Use Transfer Appliance.
+- [ ] Use Transfer Appliance.
 Transfer to a Cloud Storage Nearline bucket.
+> **Incorrect:** This is not correct because you should not use a  Nearline storage bucket for frequently accessed data.
 - [ ] Use Storage Transfer Service.
 Transfer to a Cloud Storage Standard bucket.
 - [ ] Use Storage Transfer Service.
 Transfer to a Cloud Storage Coldline bucket.